RSS William Guy Lecture

 We give the RSS William Guy Lecturer support to deliver the RSS William Guy Lecture to school students in the UK each academic year.
 Past lecturers include David Spiegelhalter, Peter Holmes, Jennifer Rogers and Neil Sheldon.
 Drawn from industry, education and academia, lecturers have spoken on a wide variety of topics.

-Christl Donnelly, Professor of Statistical Epidemiology, Imperial College London, is the Royal Statistical Society William Guy Lecturer for 2016-17.
+Lee Fawcett of Newcastle University is the Royal Statistical Society William Guy Lecturer for 2018-19.
 This follows an open call and a highly-competitive selection process.

-Professor Donnelly will be giving a small selection of RSS William Guy Lectures on “Statistics and epidemiology: How numbers help control diseases” throughout the academic year 2016-17, supported by the RSS.
+Lee will be giving a small selection of RSS William Guy Lectures throughout the academic year 2018-2019, supported by the RSS.
 Priority booking is given to e-teacher members and RSS local groups, especially for lectures that will be open to multiple schools in a geographic location.
-For details, contact Scott Keir, head of education and statistical literacy, email@example.com.
+For details, contact our education team: firstname.lastname@example.org.

 William Guy lecturer speaker pool

 Several past lecturers are willing to deliver their lecture on request, by mutual arrangement – download a list of abstracts with full details.
-To contact any of the speakers, email Scott Keir, head of education and statistical literacy, firstname.lastname@example.org, who will relay your request.
+To contact any of the speakers, we will relay your request, if you e-mail our education team: email@example.com